maksimillian1/Jupita-Agent-Web-Typescript/README.md

 ### Call `Dump` API

-When calling the `dump` API, for example from a conversation with '3' being the clientID and the message being "hello", you should specify the `text`, `client_id`, and the `message_type` (since message dumps are seen as by default from an agent unless otherwise specified) parameters sequentially;
+When calling the `dump` API, for example from a conversation with '3' being the `client_id` and the message being "hello", you should specify the `text`, `client_id`, and the `message_type` (since message dumps are seen as by default from an agent unless otherwise specified) parameters sequentially;

 ```
 agent.dump("Hello", 3, MessageType.Client)